 On Oct.
 27, 1909, when both groom and bride were the age of 22, Frank was united in marriage with Margaret Malinda Kilgore (Feb.
 16, 1887-1969), daughter of John Shultz and Magdalena May "Lena" (Klink) Kilgore.

-The Minerds had four children, all born in different coal mining towns within Fayette County, PA -- Bertha May Minerd (at Isabella), Mildred Zona Minerd (Hopwood), Mary Ellen Minerd (McClellandtown) and Victor Everett Minerd (Vances Mills).
+The Minerds together produced a brood of four children, all born in different coal mining towns within Fayette County, PA -- Bertha May Minerd (at Isabella), Mildred Zona Minerd (Hopwood), Mary Ellen Minerd (McClellandtown) and Victor Everett Minerd (Vances Mills).

 Frank was a coal miner and followed the mines during a time that work was scarce and there was much labor unrest.
 In an August 1912 letter from his sister Bertha Pringle, she wrote: "Frank I hope you will get a job you like... you be sure and let us know where you move to.
 Come out when ever you can."